Follow TV Tropes

 • DuckTales (1987) had 65 episodes for its first season (including the Five-Episode Pilot), then was renewed for two more seasons of 22 and 13 episodes respectively, bringing the total to 100.

 • Darkwing Duck had a 65 episode season produced for The Disney Afternoon in 1991.
-At the same time, a 13 episode season also aired on ABC.
+Simultaneously, a 13 episode season also aired on ABC.
 A second 13 episode ABC season followed in 1992, for a total of 91 episodes.

-• Dragon Tales had 40 episodes for its first season and 25 for its second season, though "Just the Two of Us" and "Cowboy Max" were considered to be lost episodes.
+• Dragon Tales had 40 episodes for its first season and 25 for its second, though "Just the Two of Us" and "Cowboy Max" were considered to be lost episodes.
 There was also an unproduced pilot, a Direct to Video musical special and a special in which parents use the show to teach kids lessons.
-After a gap of well over two years, it was announced that a third season of episodes would air, including the aforementioned lost episodes.
+After a gap of well over two years, it was announced that a third season would air, including the aforementioned lost episodes.

-• Franklin had 65 episodes in it's first 5 seasons, with 13 episodes each.
-The sixth one had an extra 13 episodes, totaling 78.
+• Franklin had 65 episodes in its first five seasons, with 13 each.
+The sixth had an extra 13, totaling 78.

-• The first two seasons of Gargoyles had 65 episodes in all.
-The third season, re-titled Gargoyles: The Goliath Chronicles, wound up in Canon Discontinuity, save for the first episode "The Journey" which was reformatted for the later comic books anyway.
+• The first two seasons of Gargoyles had 65 episodes total.
+The third season, re-titled Gargoyles: The Goliath Chronicles, wound up in Canon Discontinuity, save for the first episode "The Journey", which was reformatted for the later comic books anyway.
 For what it's worth, the 13 Goliath Chronicles episodes brought the total to 78 episodes.

 • G.I.
 Joe had 65 episodes for its first season in 1985 (which includes the original five-episode mini-series from 1983 and the five-part "Revenge of Cobra" mini-series from 1984) and 30 additional episodes for its second season in 1986.
 The series eventually concluded with 100 episodes with an edited version of G.I.
 Joe: The Movie that was split in five parts in 1987.